How to apply for a PhD programme in Economics

 - A scholarly writing sample (generally an essay from previous coursework on a relevant topic)

 - Evidence of qualifications (transcripts)

 The research proposal should give a detailed description of your planned research project, touching on the following points:

 The School has limited funding available for select applications.
-N.B. we will only consider applications for funding from students who have completed their online applications (including references) and been made a formal offer by the University.
+The School will only consider applications for funding from students who have completed their online applications (including references) and been made a formal offer by the University.
 Please note on your formal University application that you are seeking "School funding".

-We strongly encourage you to explore other funding options in addition, these schemes will each have their own deadlines.
+You should also explore other funding options.
+These schemes will each have their own deadlines.

 PhD students are expected to live within commuting distance of the University for the entirety of their degree.
-There are more details here, including information about how to ask to be based elsewhere temporarily.
+See more details about the location of studies requirements, including information about how to ask to be based elsewhere temporarily.

-Part-time study is not usually suitable for our PhD students, but you are welcome to ask us about your particular circumstances.
-Part-time study is not possible for Tier 4 visa students, and you should also check that any funding that you have is applicable to part-time study.
-This page details procedures for changing from full-time to part-time study.
+Part-time study is not usually suitable for the School's PhD students, but you are welcome to ask the School about your particular circumstances.
+Part-time study is not possible for student on a Student visa, and you should also check that any funding that you have is applicable to part-time study.
+See procedures for changing from full-time to part-time study.